vippsas/vipps-ecom-api/vipps-ecom-api.md

 [`POST:/ecomm/v2/payments`](https://developer.vippsmobilepay.com/api/ecom#tag/Vipps-eCom-API/operation/initiatePaymentV3UsingPOST)
 request with a URL.
-The URL is normally a `https://` URL, which automatically opens Vipps if the apps is installed (and the Vipps landing page if not).
+The URL is normally a `https://` URL, which automatically opens Vipps if the apps is installed (and the landing page, if not).

 #### isApp